UI-Manufaktur/uim-cake/source/uim/cake/Http/README.md

 $server.emit($server.run());
 ```

-You can then run your application using PHP's built in webserver:
+You can then run your application using PHP"s built in webserver:

 ```bash
 php -S localhost:8765 -t ./webroot ./webroot/index.php